 CAPACITY / LIMITED FISHING PROGRAM

 The Faraway Cayes program is set up to keep the flats as wild and pristine as they were before the operation began.
 Capacity is five anglers per week.
-The season is only three months long.
-There is a break for one week each of those three months.
-This adds up to about 60 days per year total.
+The season is only three months long, with a three week on, one week off schedule.
+This adds up to only around 50 anglers per year total.

 FARAWAY CAYES CAMP

-The Faraway Cayes camp is a temporary camp, but is as comfortable as possible for its remote location.
+The Faraway Cayes camp is semi-permanent but comfortable and tranquil, with its own unique style.
 Even though it is called a “camp” it is a far cry from camping.
-There is a full bathroom with shower and offers free daily laundry service.
-The kitchen turns out excellent meals due to the access to a wide variety of uber-fresh fish (lobster, cobia, wahoo, tuna, etc.).
-Breakfasts include eggs several ways, fry jacks, bacon, beans, fresh fruit, pancakes, toast, juice, and more.
+There is a full bathroom with shower and free daily laundry service.
+The cuisine is delicious, starting with full breakfasts that include eggs several ways, fry jacks, bacon, beans, fresh fruit, pancakes, toast, juice, and more.
 Boat lunches are typically wraps, empanadas, or sandwiches.
 Appetizers such as conch fritters are served at cocktail hour.
-Dinners are of course the main event, with entrees of lobster, fresh caught fish, shrimp, pork, and chicken.
-The bar is stocked with red and white wine, local beers, rum, vodka, tequila, gin, and whiskey.
+Dinners are of course the main event and typically feature fresh seafood due to the access to a wide variety of uber-fresh fish (lobster, cobia, wahoo, tuna, etc.).
+The bars are stocked with red and white wine, local beers, rum, vodka, tequila, gin, and whiskey.

-The caye is used for lobstering during other parts of the year, and the huge stacks of wooden lobster traps give it a quirky feel and are used as building blocks for the kitchen and dining area.
-They also provide a raised foundation for the yurts used as bedrooms.
-The yurts are decked out with comfortable mattresses on lobster trap frames, ceiling fans, lamps, chairs, drinking water, and the sound of wind whispering through palms and waves lapping right outside.
+The caye has raised decks as foundations for yurts which serve as bedrooms.
+The yurts are decked out with comfortable mattresses, ceiling fans, lamps, chairs, drinking water, and the sound of wind whispering through palms and waves lapping right outside.
 Hammocks are positioned well to overlook the flats around the caye, which are filled with bonefish, permit, triggerfish, jacks, and more — right up to shore.